-- · To set KPIs, you should - Decide what timeframe you want to conduct your actions over - What improvements you want to see over the timeframe - Set KPIs that are SMART: specific, measurable, achievable, realistic and timed - As you progress on your carbon management journey, new business objectives or actions to achieve your carbon reductions may arise.
+- Decide what timeframe you want to conduct your actions over - What improvements you want to see over the timeframe - Set KPIs that are SMART: specific, measurable, achievable, realistic and timed - As you progress on your carbon management journey, new business objectives or actions to achieve your carbon reductions may arise.
 Don't be afraid to adapt your KPIs as your business evolves.